mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "My help?" he laughed.
 "As I recall, you said you could survive Ulukoma just fine without my help."

 "I've changed my mind.
 After seeing Melna react the way she did...
-I need to be here.
-For her."
+I need to be here, with my family."

 He looked toward the small window facing the wall and looked slightly upward at nothing in particular.
 "The law is the law," he said.
 "I cannot stop the magistrate from handing down a punishment."